turbot/pipes-sdk-go/docs/UserOrg.md

 ### NewUserOrg

-`func NewUserOrg(createdAt string, createdById string, id string, orgId string, role string, status string, updatedById string, userId string, versionId int32, ) *UserOrg`
+`func NewUserOrg(createdAt string, createdById string, orgId string, role string, status string, updatedById string, userId string, versionId int32, ) *UserOrg`

 NewUserOrg instantiates a new UserOrg object
 This constructor will assign default values to properties that have it defined,